 "The TARDIS crew's attempts to escape from the Daleks take them to the top of the Empire State Building and a 19th century sailing ship."

 On this day in 1965 (in the United Kingdom), Undermind aired "Too Many Enemies."
-Officially, this served as the fifth episode in the program's only season on television, and here's the plot summary as provided by IMDB.com:
+Officially, this served as the fifth episode in the program's only season on television.
+According to our friends at IMDB.com, here's the plot summary:

 "Attempting to foil a plot to steal the 'black boxes' - containing signals from space, possibly from aliens - from the Kimberley Vale radio-telescope observatory, Drew and Anne are horrified to find out who is actually behind the affair."